Fernando Ortiz (footballer, born 1977): Managerial career

 Ortiz began his managerial career in 2016, being in charge of the Estudiantes reserve side.
 His first role as manager of a senior squad came the following year, being appointed manager of Paraguayan side Sol de América.
 He had a brief stint with Sportivo Luqueño in 2018 before returning to Sol de América that same year.

-In January 2022, Ortiz moved to Mexico and was announced as the new head coach of the Club América under-20 side.
+In January 2022, Ortiz moved to Mexico and was announced as the new head coach of the Club América Under-20 side.
 On 3 March, Ortiz was appointed interim manager of the first team following the dismissal of Santiago Solari.

+On 21 May 2023, after losing in the semifinals to Chivas, Ortiz said, "As far as my staff and I are concerned, this is the end of an era here at Club America."

+On 29 May 2023, Monterrey appointed Ortiz as their new manager.
+On 6 August 2024, Ortiz was dismissed from his position following an underwhelming group stage exit from the Leagues Cup.

+On 23 November 2024, Santos Laguna announced Ortiz as their new head coach for the upcoming tournament.
+On 5 May 2025, Ortiz was removed from his position.

+On 1 September 2025, Ortiz was appointed as the head coach of Colo-Colo in Chile.